Tom2187End/skole/README.md

 3. [Follow the instructions for environment variables](#environment-variables)

-4. Build the containers: `docker-compose build --parallel`
+4. Build the containers: `docker-compose build`

 5. Setup the backend for development: